Tinder's $2B lawsuit against parent company to proceed to jury trial

 Stocks in this Article

-“Although the parties agreed that the value of their stock options would be determined by the valuation process,” the five-judge appeals court panel wrote in its decision obtained by Reuters, “nothing in the agreements provided that the valuation would be binding or final or that the parties would be precluded from fully disputing the valuation in court.”
+“Although the parties agreed that the value of their stock options would be determined by the valuation process,” the five-judge appeals court panel wrote in a decision obtained by Reuters, “nothing in the agreements provided that the valuation would be binding or final or that the parties would be precluded from fully disputing the valuation in court.”

-The dating app’s founders, along with current executives and other employees, filed the lawsuit in August of 2018 against both parties for allegedly bilking them by manipulating financial information to create a lowball estimate of Tinder's value.
+The dating app’s founders, along with current executives and other employees, claimed in the August 2018 suit that IAC and Match Group cheated them by manipulating financial information to create a lowball estimate of Tinder's value.
 Tinder is seeking at least $2 billion.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

 The lawsuit claims that there were written contracts between IAC and Match and Tinder employees, including founders Sean Rad, Justin Mateen and Jonathan Badeen.
-The contracts required Tinder be valued on specific dates in 2017, 2018, 2020 and 2021 and that the workers should be allowed to exercise their stock options and sell them to IAC and Match.
+The contracts required Tinder be valued on specific dates in 2017, 2018, 2020 and 2021 and that the workers be allowed to exercise their stock options and sell them to IAC and Match.

 The court papers further allege New York-based IAC and Match instead created false financial information, delayed new products and used other tactics to try to keep Tinder's valuation low.
 Tinder was then merged into Match Group, which the lawsuit says was a pretext to extinguish Tinder employees' stock options.

-Note: This article was updated to correctly describe Orin Snyder as the plaintiffs' attorney, rather than Tinder's attorney.
-It has also been corrected to show that Tinder's valuation was provided by a spokesperson for Snyder's firm, rather than a spokesperson for Tinder's attorney.